The need for compounding

 Many times a trip to the veterinarian results in you leaving with a bottle of medication for your rat.
 At times the oral medications are already mixed, but there will be times when you will be given either pills, capsules, or concentrated liquid.
-When this is the case, some rat owners prefer to mix individual doses in a treat such as yogurt at each dosing time.
+When this is the case, some rat owners prefer to mix individual doses in a treat at each dosing time.
 Many of us prefer to compound so that the doses are made up in advance.

 Compounding your own medication is usually more cost efficient than having it made up by the vet or the pharmacy.
 Another advantage is that you can use ingredients specifically tailored to your rats personal taste preferences.